mohdwaseem27/outdoor-navigation/README.md

 `roslaunch sk bringup.launch`

-## to bring up the model in gazebo
+## to bring up the model with willowgarage in gazebo

 `roslaunch sk sk.launch`